 A major consideration in performance improvement and change management is the selection and use of performance measures or indicators.
-The measures or indicators you select should best represent the factors that lead to improved health care outcomes; improved patient, other customer, operational, financial, and societal performance; and healthier communities.
-A comprehensive yet carefully culled set of measures or indicators tied to patient/other customer and organizational performance requirements provides a clear basis for aligning all processes with your organization's goals.
+The measures or indicators you select should best represent the factors that lead to improved customer, operational, financial, and societal performance.
+A comprehensive yet carefully culled set of measures or indicators tied to customer and organizational performance requirements provides a clear basis for aligning all processes with your organization's goals.
 You may need measures and indicators to support you in making decisions in a rapidly changing environment.
 By analyzing data from your tracking processes, you can evaluate the measures or indicators themselves and change them to better support your goals.

 Analysis means extracting larger meaning from data and information to support evaluation, decision making, improvement, and innovation.
 It entails using data to determine trends, projections, and cause-and-effect relationships that might not otherwise be evident.
 Analysis supports a variety of purposes, such as planning, reviewing your overall performance, improving operations, comparing your performance with competitors' or with best-practice benchmarks, and managing change.
 To facilitate analysis, data may need to be aggregated from various sources.
-Data may also need to be segmented by, for example, markets, health care service lines, and workforce groups to gain deeper understanding.
+Data may also need to be segmented by, for example, markets, product lines, and workforce groups to gain deeper understanding.

-Societal Contributions and Community Health
+Societal Contributions

-Your organization's leaders should stress responsibilities to the public, the consideration of societal well-being and benefit, and the need to foster improved community health.
+Your organization's leaders should stress contributions to the public and the consideration of societal well-being and benefit.
 Leaders should be role models for your organization and its workforce in the protection of public health, safety, and the environment.
-This protection applies to any impact of your organization's operations.
-Also, your organization should emphasize resource conservation and waste reduction at the source.
-Planning should anticipate adverse impacts from facilities management, as well as from distribution, transportation, use, and disposal of medical waste, radiation waste, chemicals, and biohazards.
+This protection applies to any impact of your organization's operations, as well as the life cycles of your products.
+Also, your organization should emphasize resource conservation, recycling, and waste reduction at the source.
+Planning should anticipate adverse impacts from the production, distribution, transportation, use, and disposal of your products.
 Effective planning should reduce or prevent problems; provide for a forthright response if problems occur; and make available the information and support needed to maintain public awareness, safety, and confidence.

 Your organization should meet all local, state, and federal laws and regulatory requirements and should also treat these and related requirements as opportunities to excel beyond minimal compliance.
-Considering societal well-being and benefit means leading and supporting-within the limits of your resources-the environmental, social, and economic systems in your organization's sphere of influence.
-Public health services and the support of the general health of the community are important societal responsibilities of health care organizations.
-Such leadership and support might include efforts to establish free clinics or affordable health care programs, increase public health awareness programs, or foster neighborhood services for the elderly.
-It also might involve being a role model for socially important issues, practicing resource conservation, reducing your carbon footprint, improving health care industry practices, and sharing nonproprietary information.
+Considering societal wellbeing and benefit means leading and supporting-within the limits of your resources-the environmental, social, and economic systems in your organization's sphere of influence.
+Such leadership and support might include improving education, health care, and other services in your community; pursuing environmental excellence; being a role model for socially important issues; practicing resource conservation; reducing your carbon footprint; performing community service and charity; improving industry and business practices; and sharing nonproprietary information.

-For a role-model organization, leadership also entails influencing other organizations to partner for these purposes.
+For a role-model organization, leadership also entails influencing other organizations, private and public, to partner for these purposes.